Xunnamius/hashnav/Docs/Documentation.md

 2. trigger - (`object`) This object is important.
 So important, in fact, that it gets its [own section](#ObserverTriggers) below.
 3. fn - (`function`) Function to be called when the observer's trigger is satisfied by the current hash URI.
 This function should accept [getStoredHashData()](#PMI-getStoredHashData "Jump to it!") as the *first* argument -- usually denoted *e* for *event* -- followed by any custom arguments.
 4. args - (`mixed`, optional) Custom arguments passed to the observer function when triggered.
 Can either be a single argument or an array of arguments.
-	* **Warning:** If your single argument is an array, wrap it within another array literal to prevent incorrect processing.
+	* **Warning:** If your single argument is an array, wrap it within an array literal to prevent incorrect processing.
 5. bind - (`object`, optional) Object or element to bind the `this` keyword to within the observer function.
 Defaults to the current `this`.
 6. scrlto - (`mixed`, optional) <a name="WindowScrolling"></a>An element to [scroll to](#PMI-scrlTo "Jump to it!") in an aesthetically pleasing manner when the observer's trigger is satisfied by the current hash URI.
-Requires the HashNav.Fx module.
+Requires the `HashNav.Fx` module.

 ####Returns
 * (`boolean`) `true` if the observer was registered successfully, otherwise `false`.